-- 15. The schools forum has the responsibility of informing the governing bodies of all schools maintained by the local authority of the results of any consultations carried out by the local authority relating to these issues. - 16.
-Local authorities will need to discuss with the schools forum any proposals that they intend to put to the Secretary of State to: - vary the minimum funding guarantee (MFG) - · use exceptional factors - vary pupil numbers; Secretary of State approval is no longer required for increases relating to changes in admission limits or reorganisations - allow additional categories of, or spending on, central budgets - amend the sparsity factor - vary the lump sum for amalgamating schools - vary the protection for special schools and special academies - move up to 0.5% from the schools block, where the schools forum do not agree, or move more than 0.5% from the schools block - 17.
-Proposals will then need to be considered by the Secretary of State. - 18.
-The schools forums regulations provide a framework for the appointment of members, but allow a considerable degree of discretion in order to accommodate local priorities and practice.
-A quick guide to the structure of schools forums is available. - 19.
+- 11. Consultation must also take place when a local authority is proposing a contract for supplies and services which is to be funded from the Schools Budget and is in excess of the EU procurement thresholds.
+The consultation must cover the terms of the contract at least one month prior to the issue of invitations to tender. - 12.
+The schools forum has the responsibility of informing the governing bodies of all schools maintained by the local authority of the results of any consultations carried out by the local authority relating to the issues in paragraphs 12 and 13 above. - 13.
+Local authorities will need to discuss with the schools forum any proposals that they intend to put to the Secretary of State to: - vary the MFG - use exceptional factors - vary pupil numbers (Secretary of State approval is no longer required for increases relating to changes in admission limits or reorganisations) - allow additional categories of, or spending on, central budgets - amend the sparsity factor - vary the lump sum for amalgamating schools - vary the protection for special schools and special academies - move up to 0.5% from the schools block, where the schools forum do not agree, or move more than 0.5% from the schools block

+Proposals will then need to be considered by the Secretary of State.

+Membership

+- 14. The Schools Forums Regulations provide a framework for the appointment of members, but allow a considerable degree of discretion in order to accommodate local priorities and practice.
+A quick guide to the structure of the schools forums is available. - 15.
 There is no maximum or minimum size of a schools forum.
-Local authorities will wish to take various issues into account in deciding the actual size, including the need to have full representation for various types of school, and the local authority's policy on representation of non-schools members.
-However, care should be taken to keep the schools forum to a reasonable size to ensure that it does not become too unwieldy. - 20.
-Schools forums must have: - schools members - academies member(s), if there is at least one academy in the local authority's area - non-schools members - 20.1.
-Schools and academies members together must number at least two-thirds of the total membership of the schools forum and the balance between maintained primary, maintained secondary and academies members must be broadly proportionate to the pupil numbers in each category. - 20.2.
-The structure of schools forums should be regularly reviewed, we suggest good practice is to review the membership as a standing agenda item at each meeting.
+Authorities will wish to take various issues into account in deciding the actual size, including the need to have full representation for various types of school, and the local authority's policy on representation of non-schools members.
+However, care should be taken to keep the schools forum to a reasonable size to ensure that it does not become too unwieldy.

-- 20.3.
-Academies members must represent mainstream academies and, if there are any in the local authority area, special academies and alternative provision academies. - 20.4.
-There is no requirement for academies members to represent specific primary and secondary phases, but it may be encouraged to ensure representation remains broadly proportionate to pupil numbers. - 20.5.
-Academy members must be separately elected and designated from maintained school representatives. - 21.
-Schools forum members will need the skills and competencies to manage forum business, as detailed in school forum powers and responsibilities guidance, and to take a strategic view across the whole education estate whilst acting as representative of the group that has elected them. - 22.
-They should be easily contactable and pro-active in raising the profile of issues and communicating decisions, and the reasons behind them, effectively.
-Good practice would be to offer training to new or existing schools forum members.
+- 16. Types of member: schools forums must have 'schools members', 'academies member(s)' if there is at least one academy in the local authority's area and 'non-schools members'.
+Schools and academies members together must number at least two-thirds of the total membership of the schools forum and the balance between maintained primary, maintained secondary and academies members must be broadly proportionate to the pupil numbers in each category, so the structure of Forum should be regularly reviewed, we would suggest good practice is to review the membership as a standing agenda item at each meeting.
+Academies members must represent mainstream academies and, if there are any in the local authority area, special academies and alternative provision academies.
+There is no requirement for academies members to represent specific primary and secondary phases, but it may be encouraged to ensure representation remains broadly proportionate to pupil numbers.
+Academy members must be separately elected and designated from maintained school representatives, please see paragraph 28. - 17.
+Schools forum members will need the skills and competencies to manage Forum business (as detailed in school forum powers and responsibilities) and to take a strategic view across the whole education estate whilst acting as representative of the group that has elected them.
+Furthermore, they should be easily contactable and pro-active in raising the profile of issues and communicating decisions, and the reasons behind them, effectively.
+Good practice for schools forums would be to offer training to new or existing members who may benefit from this.